adricen/siteFabacademy/md_files/week_8.md

 ![moving Z](assets\img\week8\scale02.jpg)

+> Changing the martyr by a thiner plastic layer made the difference and allow us to cut through

 ## Make something BIG !

 Making a full human size object could be a long creative process.
 So I choose to use a tool that I know well, Maya, at least for the design and creative process.
 I will reproduss the same object back in fusion once I'll be sure of my shape and design.
 Let's breakdown the process a little bit.